OfirNetzer/Flight-Simulator-Autopilot/README.md

 **Substring -** Creates a substring, with a given delimiter.
 **Mutex -** Holds a singleton mutex object.
 **CommandDB -** a singleton class that holds a map that matches between a String to a Command.
+**BoolExp -** Class that reads a Boolean expression and return true if the expression is satisfied, and false otherwise (used for

 ## Design patterns used in code